 If you’ve had a vaginal birth, you’ll know that stitches after birth can be really painful.

-Some women even say that the soreness from their stitches is on a par with actually having their baby, but even if you’ve had a particularly tough delivery, fear not – there are several ways to soothe the soreness and help you manage the pain until your stitches heal.
+Some women even say that the soreness from their stitches after birth is on a par with actually having their baby, but even if you’ve had a particularly tough delivery, fear not – there are several ways to soothe the soreness and help you manage the pain until your stitches heal.
+Experienced midwife Anthonissa Moger brings you 12 methods that can help with the stinging from stitches after birth.

 1. Take a bath…